 Another version was produced around 1999 using an ephemeris coded in C and loaded into Tcl/Tk as an extension.
-A few images from that calendar are depicted here and the details of that calendar are described in the colophon.

 The ephemeris is taken from Paul Schlyter's low precision ephemeris, where you should go for a more detailed explanation.
 This computation is good to 1-2 arc minutes accuracy, and that accuracy is good for some period of years around 2000.

 The calendar generator takes a start date, a window size, a number of days width, a number of months height and arranges to draw a calendar.
 There are several other partially or completely unimplemented options in the source code.

 This code is copyright © 2006 by Roger E Critchlow Jr, Santa Fe, New Mexico, USA.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.